VVAA WA Banner

 WESTERN AUSTRALIAN BRANCH

 The Western Australian Branch home is at Anzac Cottage, 38 Kalgoorlie St, Mt Hawthorn, the house that was built in a day in 1916 by the Mt Hawthorn community as a memorial to the ANZACs and others who fought in the First World War.
-By 19xx the cottage had fallen into disrepair and was taken over and restored by the VVAA WA Branch.
-The cottage is used to conduct monthly Committee meetings, and there are several events held each year including a sunset service on Anzac Day.
+By 1991 the cottage had fallen into disrepair and was taken over and restored by the VVAA WA Branch.
+Until recently the cottage was used to conduct monthly Committee meetings, and there are several events held each year including a sunset service on Anzac Day.
+The cottage is now managed by the National Trust.